Grades

 Students transferring to St. Olaf or transferring work taken at other institutions after entering St. Olaf may be subject to additional S/U restrictions and should consult with the registrar in advance.

-A course completed on an S/U basis may not be assigned another type of grade at a later date.
+A course credit completed on an S/U basis may not be assigned another type of grade at a later date.
 If a student receives an S grade in a course, that course may not be repeated regardless of the actual reported grade.

 No indication of S/U registration is made on an instructor’s class list.